mssola/terraform/README.md

   * `cluster_prefix`

-    By default all the VMs provisioned by Terraform are going to be named in the same way (eg: `kube-master`, `etcd1`, `etcd2`,...).
+    By default all the VMs provisioned by Terraform are going to be named in the same way (eg: `kube-master`, `kube-minion1`, `kube-minion2`,...).
 This makes impossible for multiple people to deploy a Kubernetes cluster on the same cloud.

     This can be solved by setting the `cluster_prefix` variable to something like `flavio-`.

-  * `etcd_cluster_size`

-    By default the etcd cluster is composed by 3 nodes.
-However it's possible to change the default value by using the `etcd_cluster_size` variable.

   * `kube_minions_size`